TheThingsIndustries/lorawan-stack-docs/doc/content/getting-started/setup-first-network/_index.md

 ## Prerequisites

 1. A valid credit card.
-This card will not be charged for the free `Discovery` plan that we setup in this guide.
+This card will not be charged for the free **Discovery** plan that we setup in this guide.
 2. An email address.

 ## Setup

-Head over to [thethingsindustries.com](https://thethingsindustries.com) and click on the **Get Started** button.

-This leads to the `plans` page which shows the different plans supported by {{% tts %}} Cloud.
+Go to the [plans](https://www.thethingsindustries.com/stack/plans/) page which lists the different plans supported by {{% tts %}} Cloud.

-For this example, we will choose the `Discovery` plan.
+For this example, we will choose the **Discovery** plan.

 {{< note  "At the time of writing this documentation, this plan allows you free access to use 10 devices and 10 gateways on The Things Stack Cloud.
 For updates on these limits, check the plans page." />}}